Heath-J/rock-paper-scissors/README.md

 # rock-paper-scissors

-A simple rock paper scissors game with results displayed in the console log.
+A simple rock paper scissors game.

-GUI to be added later!
+Styling to be added later!